After Adcock’s Yard, we pause to examine the Potter family.

 Brothers Samuel and Thomas Potter of the Ilkeston Baths were members of this extensive family of Ilkeston and Greasley (and elsewhere).
 Both had interests in coal — Samuel in Greasley, before his marriage, and Thomas, on Ilkeston Common, as well as his interest in farming and the wine trade.

-We start with their father James Potter who was born in Trowell and baptised there in August 1738, the son of Joseph and Mary (nee Dickinson).
+Their father James Potter was born in Trowell and baptised there in August 1738, the son of Joseph and Mary (nee Dickinson).

 At the time of his marriage — at Cotgrave on October 13th 1768, to Mary Richards — he was living at Ilkeston, a farmer and miller.
 Mary was probably the daughter of Samuel and Margaret Richards (nee James) of Cotgrave, and had been born in that place and baptised there on February 26th, 1750.